specula-org/specula-case-studies/systems/ratis/modules/system/runs/ratis-gpt55-xhigh-system-20260803/review/independent-review.md

 recheck, not a completed full-state search.
 The run is best used as a source of confirmed bug reports plus supporting modeling artifacts, not as a claim that no other Ratis bugs exist.

-Recommended outward-facing use:

-- Report MC-1, MC-3, and MC-4 as reproduced findings.
-- Mention MC-4's timing-hook nature explicitly.
-- Do not count MC-2 as a confirmed external bug without a stronger reproduction.